May 30, 2025: Dr. Chaerin Kim was interviewed by the WUMB-FM 91.9 FM in Boston!

-November 11, 2024: Dr. Chaerin Kim was interviewed by the WGTE Public Media Radio!
+November 11, 2024: Dr. Chaerin Kim was interviewed by the WGTE Public Media Radio in Ohio!!

 Listen to her interview here!